jarrodtaylor/SyrinxPreview/src/posts/20120329-bluestacks-goes-beta-offers-android-apps-on-your-pc.md

+---
+title: Bluestack Beta, Offers Android Apps on Your PC
+description: After attracting 1 million users in its 3 month alpha phase, the ambitious startup BlueStacks has released a free public beta version.
-title: Bluestacks goes beta, offers Android apps on your PC
+archive_title: Bluestacks goes beta, offers Android apps on your PC
 link: http://blogs.syrinx.com/uncategorized/bluestacks-goes-beta-offers-android-apps-on-your-pc/

-+++
+---

-# Bluestacks goes beta, offers Android apps on your PC
+# Bluestack Beta, Offers Android Apps on Your PC

 After attracting 1 million users from over 100 countries in its 3 month alpha phase, the ambitious startup [BlueStacks](http://bluestacks.com/) has released a free public beta version of their Android emulator.